Andrei15193/sbox-The-Orange-Run/docs/_posts/2023-07-08-Basic-Networking-of-Stats.md

 Just some defensive programming there, we don't know if the client for which we want to add oranges to is actually in our list.

-Next, binding the input, I already got the `attack1` input defined so I'll just tap into that to add oranges to myself.
+Next, binding the input, we already got the `attack1` input defined so we'll just tap into that to add oranges for the respective player.

 ```csharp
 public void Simulate( IClient client )